5 Signs You Have Dementia and Aren't Aging "Normally"

 During the pandemic, it's been a common joke to say the days have gone by in a blur and time doesn't matter.
 But even the most socially distanced of us know when and where we are, if we are in our right mind.
 Those with dementia do not always feel this way.
 They may not be able to come up with the date or time, or think that it is a different date or time.

 You May Experience a Change in Mood or Interests

 In one of the more disturbing threads of the recent film The Father, about a gentleman (Anthony Hopkins) who has dementia, the man veers from charming and loquacious to quiet and sullen to bursting with red-faced anger, depending on the day, and depending, sometimes, on the hour.
 This is common, as the stress of forgetting life's simplicities would lead anyone to run the emotional gamut.
 If you feel any of these symptoms are happening to you, feel no shame; instead, simply reach out to a medical professional for a diagnostic test.
-And to get through life at your healthiest, Don't Take This Supplement, Which Can Raise Your Cancer Risk.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.